timweiss/bops.lol/README.md

 # bops.lol
-This is a neat page for people to represent their Spotfy playlist.
+This is a neat page for people to represent their Spotify playlist.
 I love playlist-culture for many reasons and sharing playlist carries a special feeling as well.
 This is also a small project for me to try out things (like Svelte), so while I woulnd't keep it too complex, it's still a thing that could move quickly.

 ## Build + Run
 You need Node.js and npm installed.